 We were brought up on the age-old tradition of lecture, practice, and assessment.
 Lather, rinse, repeat.
 Don’t get me wrong, students today were brought up in the same style.
 But, something is different.
 Something just isn’t working anymore.

 Think about it.
-When you need to learn how to do something—change your oil, hook up your Blu-ray player to your TV, cook eggs benedict—what do you do?
+When you need to learn how to do something—change your oil, cook eggs benedict—what do you do?
 You google it!
 You YouTube it!
 You may even ask a forum that is knowledgeable on the subject.
 Why do you do this?
 Because you know it is the best way to learn in your own style, in your own time.

 Self-Directed Learning is the new learning.

-Students in the age of iPads and Google have been doing this since before they could walk.
+Students in the age of mobile devices and Google have been doing this since before they could walk.